Unit 7 ArrayList

 myList.add("Orange");

-System.out.println("Traversing the ArrayList using a for-each loop:");
+System.out.println("Traversing the ArrayList using a enhanced for loop:");

 for (String element : myList) {